-This Chicken Enchilada Casserole is a one-pot meal deal.
-Rice replaces the tortillas to create a tantalizing and easy Mexican inspired dish the whole family will love.
+This Chicken Enchilada Casserole with Rice is a super easy one-pot meal deal.
+Rice replaces the tortillas for a tantalizing Mexican inspired dish the whole family will love.

 Chicken Enchilada Casserole is a Meal in One